richardgutkowski/carlosnunez-me-infrastructure/README.md

 will deploy your infrastructure through the pipeline defined by `Jenkinsfile`.

+NOTE: This will be slow the first time you run it, as Docker will need to build dependent images.
+It should be significantly faster on subsequent runs.

 I don't want full CI.
 How can I run this manually?
 ===================================================